Trichrome Stain, Gomori One-Step, Light Green

 PROCEDURE NOTES:

-- If using a xylene substitute, closely follow the manufacturer’s recommendations for clearing step.
+- If using a xylene substitute, follow manufacturer’s recommendation for clearing step.

 REFERENCES: